spacetelescope/mirage/docs/catalogs.rst

 	    03:32:21.273  -27:50:23.983

 Mirage uses AB magnitudes as the default for input sources.
-However, you can change the magnitude system be specifying an alternative in one of the top 4 lines.
+However, you can change the magnitude system by specifying an alternative in one of the top 4 lines.
 The three acceptible options are **vegamag**, **stmag**, and **abmag**.

 For moving targets (both those that are moving across the field of view, as well as non-sidereal targets), the default unit for velocity is arcseconds per hour.
 If you wish to instead use pixels per hour, then **velocity_pixels** must be added to one of the 4 top lines of the catalog.